 The fight or flight response provides your body with everything it needs to fight or flee.
 It speeds up your heart rate so that you can get blood where it's needed.
 It dilates your pupils so that you can process information faster.
 It even rushes you with excess adrenaline so that you'll have more energy for the battle.

 It also causes you to sweat.
-The sweating is actually a preventative measure.
-Since your body expects you to fight or run away, your body is essentially expecting you to release energy which will cause your body to heat up.
-So it releases excess sweat so that when your body heats up, it also cools down extremely easily.
+The sweating is a preventative measure.
+Since your body expects you to fight or run away, your body is, essentially, expecting you to release energy which will cause your body to heat up.
+So it releases excess sweat so that when your body heats up, it also cools down easily.

 The problem is that those with anxiety aren't fighting or fleeing.
 Their fight or flight system is responding with no danger present.
 So instead of the sweat burning away from body heat or stopping because the fight/flight is over, you simply keep sweating indefinitely, causing what may be termed "Hyperhidrosis" - or "excess perspiration."
 This is an extremely common problem for those with anxiety.

 Hyperhidrosis (Condition) Causing Anxiety

 Beyond that, however, there are medical conditions (almost always benign) that can cause hyperhidrosis.
 One of them is also known as hyperhidrosis, and it can affect any area of the body.
 For example, some people get hyperhidrosis in their hands in a way that causes so much sweat that their hands start to feel freezing even during the day.
 These areas of the body are constantly sweating - and because they don't always occur in an area of the body where bacteria is common, that sweating may be scentless and simply feel as though they had just run that part of the body under cold water.

 Others experience excessive sweating as a result of menopause, night sweats, and more.
 This type of sweating though is less surprising.